sarasjodin/my-express-mysql-course-lab/README.md

 ## Features

-- ✅ Users can add, list, and delete courses stored in a MySQL database
+- ✅ Users can add, list, and delete courses stored in a Postgres database
 - ✅ Server-side form validation using validator and custom logic
 - ✅ Course data includes code, name, syllabus URL, and progression (A/B/C)
 - ✅ Responsive layout built with semantic HTML and CSS